letovesnoi/machine-learning/projects/capstone/capstone_report.md

 <!-- - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_ -->
 <!-- - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_ -->
 <!-- - _If no preprocessing is needed, has it been made clear why?_ -->
-It's necessary to think thoroughly here about a representation of the input spectra since what features will consider our algorithm completely depends on it.
 Each spectrum can be converted into intensity vector by tiny step discretization in which mass-to-charge ratios are indices and intensities are values (let the length be 50-150 thousand).
-Also spectrum can be approximated by basis functions like RBF.
-Maybe it will be meaningful to use some data augmentation to increase the set of input data.
-After that when I understand the data I will identify what kind of preprocessing is needed: scaling, normalization and so on.

 ### Implementation
 <!-- In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: -->